jeromedontdev/DragonInjector-Bootloader/README.md

-##This fork is a work in progress that adds support for the ATSAMD21E16C WLCSP35 variant as part of the DragonInjector projest.
+## This fork is a work in progress that adds support for the ATSAMD21E16C WLCSP35 variant as part of the DragonInjector project.

 # UF2 Bootloader